Appian allows you to tailor user rights to the needs of your groups and your overall organization by configuring security settings for groups.

 These group settings impact all users, whether or not they are members of the group.

-Four types of membership determine the user rights available for a group - Administrator, Group Creator, Member and Viewer.
+Four types of membership determine the user rights available for a group—Administrator, Group Creator, Member, and Viewer.

 When Public groups are added to the Tempo Message Audience Groups system group, all users can select and send messages to those groups.

 All users can create a group with Personal security, but only the Group Creator can work with and modify the group.
-He/she can add other users as administrators and members, but members cannot see this group.
+They can add other users as administrators and members, but members cannot see this group.

 These groups are useful when organizing contact lists or assigning tasks.
 This security feature allows the members in your group to be aware of the group's existence, yet they cannot use the group or view other members.

 Users, including group administrators, cannot send Tempo messages to a Personal group, even if the group is added to the Tempo Message Audience Groups system group.